 Uncode is a flexible WordPress theme that can use (depending on user choice) external services like YouTube, Vimeo, SoundCloud, Spotify, Google Fonts, Twitter, Facebook and Tracking codes.
 All these popular services use cookies and scripts that send personal data, such as the IP address, to the provider of the service in exchange for the free service offered (this is the same thing that happens when you use the YouTube website, etc.).
 According to the new GDPR legislation, a user must agree through explicit consent before these services are used and before each type of personal data is processed.

 Let’s try to understand.
-When you use a service like Google Fonts, Google Analytics, YouTube, Facebook, or Twitter on your website, some personal data (usually your IP address) is sent to the provider in exchange for the free service offered.
+When you use a service like Google Fonts, Google Universal Analytics, YouTube, Facebook, or Twitter on your website, some personal data (usually your IP address) is sent to the provider in exchange for the free service offered.
 This data is then used to create targeted advertisements.
 Suppose that on your website’s home page, you use a YouTube video as the background for your main header.
 When this video is watched, some personal data about the viewer is sent to service provider (YouTube).
 It’s not compliant with the GDPR to simply include the video and communicate to the user that it's possible to disable it.
 After all, by the time the page loads, YouTube (in this example) has already collected some personal data.The GDPR stipulates that users will first have to provide approval through consent before any data is processed.
 Obtaining this consent needs to be of the utmost importance.

 For this reason, we have developed the Uncode Privacy Plugin.
 When this plugin is installed and properly configured, it’s possible to block usage of third-party services up to the explicit consent of the user.
 Note that the use of this plugin is not mandatory.
 It's website owner chose to evaluate whether to use this plugin based on geographic target, the type of content offered and the type of compliance to GDPR each intends to implement.
 However, it’s our intention to provide our customers with all the tools needed to be compliant with the new terms imposed by GDPR.